 Learn how to draw a great looking Water Drops with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Water Drops.
+By following the simple steps, you too can easily draw a perfect Water Drops.

 "Even the smallest act of caring for another person is like a drop of water.
 It will make ripples throughout the entire pond." - Bryan Matteo